Video-Nomad/gs-curvetools-docs/docs/source/faq.rst

 |

-Maya 2018.0-2018.1 Random Deformations issue
+Maya 2018.0-2018.1 Random Deformations Issue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Issue:**

-Using orientation parameter of the card after changing the divisions parameters causes the vertices of the card to deform in an unexpected way.
+Using orientation parameter after changing the divisions parameters causes the vertices of the card to deform in an unexpected way.

 **Explanation:**